hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * @hiiamboris I am not a student so i do'nt ask you to do my homework.
 I am 61.
 I just need you to feed me code.
 I'm hungry :P

 [18:30:14](#16160922144558pIWEc:gitter.im) <hiiamboris (NOT THIS ONE)>:
 I'm feeding you a little puzzle instead.
-Brain needs games to keep itself intact í ½í¸‰
+Brain needs games to keep itself intact ğŸ˜‰

 [18:49:25](#16160933654569IQWig:gitter.im) <rseger (rseger)>:
 apologies for the newbie question but I can't seem to hunt this down myself.
 I want to initialize a key in a map if it doesn't exist.
 As an example, in python that could look something like `if key not in my-map: my-map[key] = []`